 - Food : Cats have a very sensitive digestive system and their diet is of course closely linked to their bowel movements.
 A change in the stool and, for example, diarrhea can be caused by an abrupt change in the cat's food, to which the cat reacts sensitively.
 A change in food should therefore always be carried out gently and slowly.
 It is also possible that your house cat has an intolerance or even an allergy to an ingredient in the food, which can upset the digestion.
 A food intolerance can often also be the cause of a very bad smell in the stool.
 Ideally, the food should contain high-quality proteins and sufficient nutrients and should be fed in several small portions a day.

 - Stress: If your cat is stressed due to a change such as moving house, new furniture or a new roommate, this can also affect its digestion.
 If your cat's usual life has changed recently and you cannot detect any other symptoms, you should consider this cause.
-Offer your cat plenty of opportunities to retreat and try to keep changes to a minimum.
+Give your cat plenty of opportunities to retreat and try to keep changes to a minimum.

 - Parasites : An infestation with parasites such as worms or Giardia also manifests itself through digestive problems and a change in stool.
 Long strands in your cat's stool can indicate an infestation with roundworms.
 If there are small, light spots in the stool or in the fur around the anus, that resemble grains of rice, it could be the eggs of tapeworms.
 For treatment, it is best to visit a vet and bring a stool sample so that the doctor can determine which parasites your cat is suffering from.